 Reflecting the physical realities of the grid

 This is important, because it’s a much more rigourous definition.
-It’s also one that large companies and small companies have already committed to.
+It’s also one that large companies and small companies have already committed to, and growing in popularity.

 What about other places though?

-While this tighter timely, additional and deliverable is new, there are promising signs for adoption.
+While this tighter timely, additional and deliverable aspect is new, there are promising signs for adoption.

-The outcome of th study, paraphrased, was “yes this is totally doable – there is a clear path to transparent, dynamic, and credible electricity emissions reportingwe just need the policy decision to be made” (see the full study for more).
+The outcome of the technical pilot for a new system can be paraphrased as “yes this is totally doable – there is a clear path to transparent, dynamic, and credible electricity emissions reporting – we just need the policy decision to be made” (see the full study for more).

 Improvement over time